cmday002/dbc/_pages/contact.md

 layout: single
 ---

-Call us at (913) 369-7916 or use the form below to contact us for your next project.
+Call us at (913) 369-7916 or email us anytime at info@daybuildco.com

+You can also use the form below to contact us.
+We will never use or sell your information for any reason outside of your inquiry.

 <form action="https://localhost:7286/message" method="post">
   <label for="phone">Phone</label>